-Lorayne Meltzer - Field Station Co-director, Research and Conservation Program - Coordinator, Prescott College Faculty
+Lorayne Meltzer - Field Station Director, Research and Conservation Program CoordinatorLorayne Meltzer - Field Station Director, Research and Conservation Program Coordinator

 Lillian Drosen - Office AdministratorLillian Drosen - Office Administrator

 As an administrator at the Kino Bay Center, one of Lillian’s primary focus is with the organization and management of the financial and logistical facets of the operation.
 Originally from Los Angeles, California, at the age of fifteen Lillian moved to Bahia de Kino, the place she’s always loved since childhood.
 In 2002, Lillian left a career in registered practical nursing to begin working as a family resource coordinator for Positive Impact at an American institution in Kino.
 After Positive Impact closed in 2004, Lillian joined the staff of the Kino Bay Center.
 In addition to Lillian’s responsibilities at the Center, she enjoys spending time with her family, performing traditional Mexican folklore dance, trophy truck rally racing and motor cross.
 Her family is one of the original founders of the town of Bahia de Kino.

 Cosme Damian Becerra - Transportation Coordinator, Boat CaptainCosme Damian Becerra - Transportation Coordinator, Boat Captain